The train leaves Foligno and heads north; in a few minutes it reaches Spello which is located on a low hill at the foot of Monte Subasio.

 The largest churches of Spello were built along the main street, almost one next to the other; they have retained their medieval appearance notwithstanding some later modifications.
 The portal in S. Maria Maggiore was redesigned in Baroque style, but its medieval decorations were not lost.

-The churches of Spello, similarly to those of Foligno are characterized by the use of white and pink stones.
+The churches of Spello, similar to those of Foligno and Assisi are characterized by the use of white and pink stones.
 The image used as background for this page shows the white and pink decoration of the portal of another church (S. Lorenzo) showing a very elaborate use of these stones.

 In the streets of Spello